 1/2 cup olive oil *** divided into 1/4 cup + 1/4 cup

 - Peel & cube the eggplant into small pieces & set aside into a large bowl

 - Finely grate the peel of the lemon & add to the eggplant.

 - Juice the lemon & add it to the eggplant

-- Add the orange juice, chili flakes, soya sauce, ketchup & 1/4 cup of olive oil to the eggplant & mix well
+- Mix the orange marmalade, orange juice, chili flakes, soya sauce, ketchup & 1/4 cup of olive oil together in a bowl, or large measuring cup, then add the liquid to the eggplant & combine

 - Put the eggplant mixture into a baking dish….I used a 9 x 13 pan